 Several organizations contribute data to the TRIP.
 The TRIP signs a data sharing agreement with each agency that outlines several components, including but not limited to the purpose of sharing data with the TRIP, data access, security, and disposition, as well as language regarding redisclosures.
-Data sharing agreements are discussed in more detail in a later section.
+Each agreement with the data contributing agency is negotiated independently.
+Table 1 shows the following organizations contribute data to the TRIP as of March 2025.